 1. Repeat Customer Rate

-Repeat customer rate, though a simple metric, can provide powerful insight into customer loyalty.
-It represents the number of repeat customers divided by your total customer count, and provides a snapshot perspective of customer sentiment.
+Repeat purchase rate, or repeat customer rate, is a simple metric that can provide powerful insights into customer loyalty.
+It represents the number of repeat customers divided by your total customer count and provides a snapshot perspective of customer sentiment.

-For retailers in industries that experience a high purchase frequency (e.g. food, subscriptions, clothing, etc.), one particularly useful aspect of repeat rate is the ability to account for third, fourth, or fifth purchases over time.
+For retailers in industries that experience a high purchase frequency (e.g. food, subscriptions, clothing, etc.), one particularly useful aspect of repurchase or repeat rate is the ability to account for third, fourth, or fifth purchases over time.
 Repeat purchases, as will be shown, do not always reflect customer loyalty; however, loyalty can grow as customers continue to return.
+Pro Tip

 One of the easiest ways to improve repeat rate in an ecommerce setting is by implementing a few simple strategies that entice people back to your store.
 For example, you could offer incentives for first-time customers, like free or discounted shipping on their next purchase.
 You could also invite them to join your email list to receive exclusive offers and promotions.